HaydenRic/cmoxpert/README.md

 # cmoxpert

-**Marketing Intelligence Platform for FinTech Companies**
+**Marketing Intelligence Platform for FinTech Marketing Teams & Consultants**

-Stop bleeding money on customer acquisition. cmoxpert helps FinTech CMOs cut CAC by an average of $127 in 90 days by showing exactly where marketing spend is wasted on fraud, verification drop-off, and underperforming channels.
+Stop bleeding money on customer acquisition. cmoxpert helps FinTech marketing teams and the consultants who serve them cut CAC by an average of $127 in 90 days by identifying fraud waste, verification drop-off, and underperforming channels.

 ## The Problem